CityOfPhiladelphia/phila.gov/README.md

 4. Run `joia up`

-## How to launch a new production instance
+## Launching a new production instance

 Same as above for test instance but replace .env with one for production.
 Then, after machine is up: